ably-labs/sms-in-the-browser/README.md

   });
 ```

-Finally we create our component and return it:
+Finally, create your component and return it:

 ```jsx
   return (